KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 (*) Applications may wish to re-create objects like ``XrSystemId`` and ``XrSession``, if hardware changes were detected.

 Developers should also be aware of the lifecycle of an ``XrSession``.
-Certain ``XrSessionState`` can only lead to certain others under the correct circumstances.
-Below is a diagram showing lifecycle of an ``XrSession`` within an OpenXR application.
+Certain ``XrSessionState``s can only lead to certain others under the correct circumstances.
+Below is a diagram showing the lifecycle of an ``XrSession`` within an OpenXR application.

 .. figure:: openxr-session-life-cycle.svg
 	:alt: OpenXR Session Life-Cycle